mimvoid/neocities-site/src/content/fonts/collections/monospace/index.md

 which was designed in 1955 for IBM and became the standard for screenwriting (a repository of [the original Courier's digital forms can be found here](https://github.com/dse/font-og-courier)).

-Courier Prime is my favorite typewriter style font, and I love its italics.
+Courier Prime is my favorite typewriter-style font, and I love its italics.
 There is also Courier Prime Code, which is Courier Prime Sans but code-optimized.

 ### Latin Modern Mono